pypeit/PypeIt/doc/collate1d.rst

     # Defaults to False
     #flux = False

+    # Whether to perform reference frame correciton on spec1d files.
+    # Options can be None, observed,heliocentric,barycentric.
+Defaults to None.
+    #refframe = heliocentric

     # Whether to ignore existing flux calibrated data in the spec1ds.
     # Defaults to False.
 Even when this is False, if the flux calibration data
     # (e.g. OPT_FLAM or BOX_FLAM) is not available the uncalibrated data is coadded.